-- Indicators of influenza activity remain below interseasonal levels. - ILI-related presentations to EDs increased in the past week and ILI activity at sentinel GPs remained in the lower range of values usually seen at this time of year. - There were no PCR positive influenza samples reported by PathWest in the past week. - There was an overall increase in non-influenza virus detections at PathWest in the past week.
+- Indicators of influenza activity remain below interseasonal levels. - ILI-related presentations and admissions to EDs increased in the past week and ILI activity at sentinel GPs remained well below the range of values usually seen at this time of year. - There were two influenza cases reported to the Department of Health in the past week. - Non-influenza virus detections at PathWest decreased in the past week.